rawitat/gtypist_lessons/programming_quotes.typ

 *:LEGACY_19
 I:Peter Gabriel
-S:The very architecture of almost every computer today is designed to optimize :the performance of FORTRAN programs and its operating-system-level sister, C.
+S:The very architecture of almost every computer today is designed to optimize :the performance of Fortran programs and its operating-system-level sister, C.

 *:LEGACY_20
 I:Jargon File